-We are in an informal partnership with some of our local schools - St John's, St Paul's, Coppetts Wood, Hollickwood and All Saints.
+We are in an informal partnership with some of our local schools - St John's, St Paul's, Hollickwood, All Saints, Brunswick park and Churchill.
 This is very useful as it means we share ideas, discuss national and local issues, visit each other's schools, moderate work together and have sporting competitions.
 The headteachers of each school meet very regularly.